 Gage trees and flowering times are similar to the mainstream European plums.
 Gages tend to be either green or golden/yellow in colour, with pale green or pale yellow flesh.
 The green gages are easier to distinguish being invariably smaller and rounder than regular European plums.
 Yellow gages are usually larger and look more like plums.

-Gages are named after Sir William Gage, an Englishman who popularised one of these varieties in England in the 18th century.
+Gages are named after Sir William Gage, an Englishman who popularised one of these varieties in England in the 18th century - and named it after himself.
 Gages were subsequently introduced to the USA in the late 18th century.

 There is a further distinct sub-group within the Gages known as the transparent or diaphanous gages.
 These fruits have a translucent skin and if held up to the light the outline of the stone can be seen inside.
 The most well-known are Early Transparent Gage and Golden Transparent Gage.

-Gages have a distinctive rich sweet flavour, sometimes considered the most refined of any plum species.
+Gages have a distinctive rich sweet flavour, sometimes considered the most refined of any temperate fruit.